-Omniasig has earned investment income in the amount of RON 64.1 million.
+OMNIASIG has earned investment income in the amount of RON 84.6 million.

-The financial result was high mainly due to exposure to bonds, with a total income of RON 55.1 million.
-Income was mainly driven by current holdings, resulting in an income of RON 54.7 million and RON 0.4 million extraordinary earnings - total return on bonds portfolio reached 4.0%.
+The financial result was high mainly due to exposure to bonds, with a total income of RON 77.9 million.
+Income was mainly driven by current holdings, resulting in an income of RON 91.3 million and RON 13.3 million in extraordinary expenses - total return on bonds portfolio reached 4.5% (5.4% without one-offs).
+During the year 2023, an impairment was recorded in the amount of 5.0 million RON related to the exposure on the bonds issued by the International Investment Bank.
+The depreciation was registered as a result of the sanctions imposed by OFAC (Office of Foreign Assets Control) on this issuer, the supranational financial institution (majority shareholder Russian Federation) being unable to repay the principal and related interest at maturity.
+The extraordinary expenses from the bond exposure, additional to the impairment of International Investment Bank exposure, were the result of the portfolio optimization with sales and reinvestments at higher yields that will bring higher current income in the following years.
 The company had an active management of the investment activity, pursuing besides the main objective of covering the debts also the possible gains resulting from the active management of the portfolio.
-As a result of the increase in bond yields, the market value of the bond portfolio recorded a decline of RON 135.4 million compared to the presented book value.
+As a result of the evolution of bond yields in recent years, the market value of the bond portfolio recorded a decline of RON 55.4 million as compared to the accounting value presented.

-From the cash and deposit holdings, the company achieved net income of RON 8.2 million, mainly coming from interest income on the money market portfolio.
-The annualized yield of deposits and cash holdings reached 4.8%, out of which approximately 3.9% was made from interest rate income and the rest coming from gains out of depreciation of the national currency against the currencies in the portfolio.
+From the cash and deposit holdings, the company achieved net income of RON 7.6 million, mainly coming from interest income on the money market portfolio.
+The annualized yield of deposits and cash holdings reached 5.8%, being influenced to a small extent by the exchange rate differences.